 Our association with the Northern Ireland International Organ Competition continues.
-This year young organists have an opportunity to compete for awards totalling over £2000 on Monday 24th and Tuesday 25th with the bonus of prestigious recital appearances for the winner of the Senior category.
-Erwan le Prado, teacher at the Caen Conservatoire and organist "co-titulaire" at the famous Cavaillé-Coll in Abbatiale Saint-Etienne of Caen, will chair the jury, along with David Hill, Chief Conductor of the BBC Singers, and David Graham, Professor in charge of organ, Royal College of Music, London.
+This year young organists have an opportunity to compete for awards totalling over £2000 on Monday 22nd and Tuesday 23rd August with the bonus of prestigious recital appearances for the winner of the Senior category.
+Professor Jean Martin, international concert organist and Professor of Organ at Yale, will chair the jury, along with Dr David Hill, Chief Conductor of the BBC Singers, and Dr David Adams, lecturer at the Royal Irish Academy, Dublin.

 "The Charles Wood Summer School is a week in my diary to which I look forward.
 It combines marvellous music in worship, concerts and masterclasses alongside the architectural magnificence of Armagh's two Cathedrals.
 At the centre of it all lies a man and his music, Charles Wood, whose music continues to inspire Church musicians the world over.
 Most of all, the week provides an opportunity for singers, congregations and audiences to share the glories of church music.
 At a time when the world faces so many difficult challenges, music and worship nourishes the soul in a way nothing else can compare".
 David Hill - Artistic Director